 St. Stephen’s Basilica

 I really, really wish I had done more than glance at St. Stephen’s Basilica.
-It’s pretty, isn’t it?
+It’s a really beautiful spot.

 Don’t be like me, actually check it out.

 Shoes on the Danube Bank